garrandall/popular-music-data/tracks/rock-wit-cha-bobby-brown.md

 I want to hold you, oh, so tight

 Baby, just touch me anywhere
-Cutie, you turn me on, ooh, baby
+Cutie, you turn me on, oh, baby
 I'd like to run my fingers through your hair
 So come on and stay with me all night